Gifted and Talented

 It is important to complement what is done at school and not replicate what goes on in school.

-Please find below details of provision for more able learners outside of the classroom.
+Please find below a summary of our provision for more able learners in and out of the classroom environments.